sharat87/prestige/README.markdown

 Please ensure you have Node >= v14 (with yarn) and Python >= v3.8 (with pip) before trying the following commands.
 I recommend using `asdf-vm` for this, and the project includes a `.tool-versions` file.
 So, if you have `asdf` already setup, you can just do `asdf install` in this repo and you'll have the correct versions of Node and Python.

-Another dependency is [Caddy](https://caddyserver.com/), which is used as reverse proxy during development.
-On macOS, it can be installed with `brew install caddy`, if you're using Homebrew.

 The project contains a `makefile` and a `supervisor.conf` file that make getting started with development quite easy.
 Here's a quick summary:

 1. `make start` &mdash; Starts a supervisor daemon, with all servers needed for Prestige to be running.